1 8 Oz To Tsp

 The Conversion Calculation: 18 oz to tsp

 The core conversion factor we need is that 1 fluid ounce (fl oz) is equal to 6 teaspoons (tsp).
-However, as mentioned before, simply using this conversion for 18 oz directly is inaccurate unless we are dealing with water.
+Still, as mentioned before, simply using this conversion for 18 oz directly is inaccurate unless we are dealing with water.
 The weight of an ounce of a particular substance will determine how many teaspoons it occupies.

 For water, at standard temperature and pressure (STP), the conversion would be straightforward: